 Some are hardwired, and some are available as plug-in versions.
 Plug-in units are more desirable because they are easier to install, remove and take to other locations to charge if needed.
 The JuiceBox Pro 40 plug model uses the same standard plug as a cooking range (NEMA 14-50).
 JuiceBox installation tips here.

 Depending on the power amperage, a level 2 charging station can deliver up to 70 miles of range per hour.
-Here is the breakdown of charging points to estimate and increase your car’s battery life:
+In case you're wondering how long does it take to charge an electric car, here is the breakdown of charging points to estimate and increase your car’s battery life:

 a.
 16 amps = 12 to 15 miles of range per hour